felipesmendes/SearchingAndroid/README.md

 # SearchingAndroid
-Searching App
+Searching App - Android App for Mobile Development Class

-## Trabalho de Computação Móvel
+## Stuff used

-Login com Firebase.
+Authentication with Firebase.

-CRUD de Items com Realm.
+CRUD of Items with Realm.

-Uso de ListView.
+ListView component.

-Uso da api de mapas do Google.
+Google maps api.

-Template layout para butões redondos.
+Some layout tricks.